Review by Gayla Uslu

 active subscriber of the Aeclectic Tarot Forum.
 Gayla reads for the Free Tarot Network and is a Contributing Editor for The Tarot Channel.

-See card images from the Fradella Adventure Tarot
+See sample card images from the Fradella Adventure Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images